timelystream/timelystream.com/docs/get-started/overview.md

 ---
-title: Get started with QuestDB via Homebrew (macOS)
+title: Get started with Blazar via Homebrew (macOS)
-sidebar_label: Homebrew
+sidebar_label: Overview
 description:
-  A short guide for getting started with installing and running QuestDB via Homebrew on macOS.
+  A short guide for getting started with installing and running Blazar via Homebrew on macOS.
 ---

-Each software release of QuestDB is distributed via the [Homebrew](https://brew.sh/) package manager.
+Each software release of Blazar is distributed via the [Homebrew](https://brew.sh/) package manager.

 ## Install Homebrew

-Users who already have Homebrew installed may skip this section and proceed to [Install QuestDB](#install-questdb).
+Users who already have Homebrew installed may skip this section and proceed to [Install Blazar](#install-blazar).
 Otherwise, Homebrew can be installed by running the official
 [installation script](https://github.com/Homebrew/install/blob/master/install.sh)
 via bash: